Millersg1/FaithFunnelsAI/replit.md

 ## Overview

-Faith Funnels AI is a complete SaaS dashboard tool for creating faith-based sales funnels to be sold as PLR (Private Label Rights) software on Warrior Plus and JVZoo.
+Faith Funnels AI is a complete SaaS dashboard tool for creating faith-based sales funnels with **Extended License and Full Reseller Rights**.
 The application enables users to build multi-stage funnels with main offers, one-time offers (OTOs), and downsells (DSs), integrate Bible verses with customizable CTAs, apply custom theme colors, and export standalone HTML/ZIP packages ready for deployment.

+**LICENSING MODEL:**
+- ✅ Buyers CAN resell this product to their own customers
+- ✅ Buyers CAN use this as part of client projects
+- ✅ Full PLR (Private Label Rights) included in higher tiers
+- ✅ White label customization with complete rebranding rights

 **Domain:** faithfunnelsai.com
 **Support:** support@faithfunnelsai.com